Deng Xiaoping's southern tour: Effects

 Deng's new wave of policy rhetoric gave way to a new political storm between factions in the Politburo of the Chinese Communist Party.
 Jiang eventually sided with Deng in April 1992, and the national media finally reported Deng's southern tour almost two months after it completed.
 Observers suggest that Jiang's submission to Deng's policies had solidified his position as Deng's heir apparent.
 Behind the scenes, Deng's southern tour aided his reformist allies' such as Shanghai party committee secretary Zhu Rongji climb to the apex of national power, and permanently changed China's direction toward economic development.
+Deng increased his support among province leaders, the military, the press, and the public generally.
+According to journalist Jonathan Chatwin, the southern tour was effective not because there was consensus at the top levels of the Party, but because news of his speeches empowered local officials to express their support for these ideas to central authorities.
 In addition, the eventual outcome of the southern tour proved that Deng was still the most powerful man in China.

+During his Southern Tour, Deng's visits to cities like Shenzhen, Zhuhai, and Shanghai underscored the success of Special Economic Zones as symbols of China's reform and opening-up policies.
+In his remarks, Deng emphasized prioritizing economic growth over rigid ideological partisanship, declaring, “Development is the only hard truth.”
+However, party conservatives criticized this approach as a betrayal of socialism, warning of risks such as inequality and corruption.
+These contrasting views reveal a complex reception, where Deng's vision inspired hope among reformists while fueling skepticism among traditionalists.

 Deng's southern tour saved China's capital market and protected the two stock exchanges in China: the Shanghai Stock Exchange (since November 1990) and the Shenzhen Stock Exchange (since December 1990).
 Moreover, his insistence on economic openness aided in the phenomenal growth levels of the coastal areas, especially the "Golden Triangle" region surrounding Shanghai.
 Deng reiterated the general policy that 'some areas must get rich before others', and asserted that the wealth from coastal regions will eventually be transferred to aid economic construction inland.
 The theory, however, faced numerous challenges when put into practice, as provincial governments moved to protect their own interests.
+Although private elements of the economy had existed since 1978, these forms of private ownership were first legally acknowledged during the southern tour.
+In the years immediately following the tour, economic growth was rapid.
+Growth was approximately 13% in both 1992 and in 1993.
+Investment in coastal areas of China greatly increased, and foreign direct investment in China as a whole reached US$25 billion in 1993.

+After Deng Xiaoping's 1992 southern tour, the culture industry of China became increasingly commercialized.